daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

     :param lower_bound: lower threshold value for the current data
     :param upper_bound: range for the current data values
     :param irregularity_rate: rate of data omissions (between 0 and 1)
-    :param irregularity_length: the length of the time priod to omit data for in minutes
+    :param irregularity_length: the length of the time period to omit data for in minutes

     :return: a time series dataframe, where values represent the current value
     """